transcend-information/RaspberryPi-SDcard-Security/README.md

-This document provides a way to set SD Lock/Ulock on RaspberryPi / NVIDIA Jetson Nano
+This document provides a way to set SD Lock/Ulock on NVIDIA Jetson Nano

 **Note:The project works for Transcend RDF5 reader.**